Photo by AJ_Watt from Getting Images Signature via Canva.com

 Minor Home Repairs and Updates

-Let’s go back to the original question: should you make repairs or sell as is?
-Your answer might lead to no when it comes to larger repairs and projects around the home, but that doesn’t mean that you should do nothing.
-If turn-key is the goal, then it’s important to perform maintenance and make minor modifications throughout the home as needed.
+Let’s go back to the original question: Should you make repairs or sell as is?
+Your answer might be no when it comes to larger repairs and projects around the home, but that doesn’t mean that you should ignore all improvement projects.
+If a turn-key solution is the goal, then it’s essential to perform regular maintenance and make minor modifications throughout the home as needed.

 Time for fresh paint.

-A fresh coat of neutral paint on the walls is one of the less expensive ways to update your space.
-Not only does it clean up lived-in walls, but it creates a blank slate for buyers.
+A fresh coat of neutral paint on the walls is one of the least expensive ways to update your space.
+Not only does it clean up lived-in walls, but it also creates a blank slate for buyers to envision their belongings in the space.

 Clean or replace flooring.

-Just as important as providing clean walls is the need for clean flooring.
-That might mean cleaning the carpet, refinishing hardwood, or cleaning the grout in the tiled areas.
+Just as crucial as pristine walls is the need for clean flooring.
+That might involve cleaning the carpet, refinishing hardwood floors, or scrubbing the grout in tiled areas.
 If the home has carpet throughout, consider replacing it in the main living areas altogether.
-Although remember that, just like every trend, the love for carpet in homes ebbs and flows.
+Remember, just like every trend, the public’s affection for carpet ebbs and flows.

 Consider smart home technology.

-Small additions like Alexa and Google aren’t a big undertaking when you’re getting your home ready to sell, but they are an attractive asset to home buyers.
+Minor additions, such as smart home features, aren’t a significant undertaking when preparing your home to sell, but they are an attractive asset to home buyers.
 Consider upgrading the thermostat to the Nest system (or similar) so the new owner can control the temperature right from their phone.

 Replace hardware.

 Is your home still sporting brass doorknobs brought to life by the ’90s?
 It’s time to let them go.
-Replace outdated hardware throughout your home with something more modern such as brushed nickel, silver, or black.
+Replace outdated hardware throughout your home with something more modern, like brushed nickel, silver, or black.

 Patch the walls.

-Remember all the extra holes behind photos you made trying to get the frame to hang just right?
+Remember all the extra holes behind photos you made, trying to get the frame to hang just right?
 Now’s the time to fill them.
-Oh, and don’t forget about the baseball-sized dent your kids made when they were having a little too much fun in the house.
+Oh, and don’t forget about the baseball-sized dent your kids made when they were having a little too much fun in the house; it needs repairs, too.

 Replace light bulbs.

 You’d better believe every light in your home will shine for showings.
 Replace any burned-out bulbs.
-It’s simple, and the consequences for not doing so are far greater than the effort it takes to screw them in.
+It’s simple, and the consequences for not doing so are far greater than the effort it takes to screw them in, especially if low natural light is an issue in your house.

 Install new appliances.